ratmie/ratmie/README.md

 ## Hi, there.

 - I'm ratmie.
-- I'm a sSoftware Engineer, Product Manager at NCDC.
+- I'm a Software Engineer, Product Manager at NCDC.

 ## Contacts